-Affan Mahmud, the CEO of Boomerang Digital, is an interesting and enormously persistent person.
+Affan Mahmud, the CEO of Notionhive (formerly Boomerang Digital), is an interesting and enormously persistent person.
 Founder of multiple companies in sectors as diverse as technology to hospitality to café and restaurant to digital marketing, he is a master networker.

 Future Startup: Tell us about yourself.
 You have started multiple companies in diverse sectors including hotels to café to digital marketing.
 You've also been in HR and consultancy.
 Tell us about the journey.
 How has it been?